Language selection

 How will financial Security be monitored, and when will the nudging begin?

-The CARM system uses a nudging framework to encourage real-time compliance of financial security requirements.
-The nudging framework is used for RPP importers only.
+The CARM system uses a nudging framework for RPP importers to encourage real-time compliance of financial security requirements.
 When an RPP importer's financial security utilization is approaching (for example, greater than 75%) or over capacity (greater than 100%), the CARM system will nudge the importer to either increase the financial security posted or post payment to reduce the account balance.

-Yes, the RPP review period is changing.
-After , the CBSA will conduct an annual review of the financial security requirement for each importer’s RM business account.
-The review period will be comprised of July 25 of a given year to July 24 of the following year.
-The updated requirement will establish the new minimum financial security to be provided to the CBSA.
-The newly calculated requirement will be communicated to the importers by way of notification on the CCP in July/August and will be effective on October 15th, date by which the importers are required to be compliant.
+The CBSA will conduct an annual review of the financial security requirement for each importer’s RM business account.
+The review period is from July 25 of the previous year to July 24 of the current year.
+The new minimum financial security amount determined will be communicated to the importer by way of notification on the CCP.

 How will an importer be able to view their financial security in the CARM Client Portal?